jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 The Celtic religion and faith system equipped the Scots with Oracle-like guidance from Celtic Druids who were well versed in Earth Magic, inscribing runes and had atonement with the ley-lines of the lands as seen in archeological dig sites where Celtic Runes and Stone Ordinances were seemingly Divinely Designed, Constructed, and Placed.

+> "The Dream of the Highlands has not died..."

 In addition to this, coronation of “Kings” was quite the ritual.
 Only the most noble of the Scots were deemed worthy of being christened “Kings” as seen in the lore of the Stone of Scone—or the Stone of Destiny—which is also known as Jacob’s Pillow Stone.
 The same Stone King Charles III was christened with in Edinburgh Castle in Edinburgh, Scotland back in 2022 after Queen Elizabeth passed away.

 The legend behind this Sacred Stone is that it was the Stone that Jacob, the Father of the Tribe of Israel, laid his head upon when he had the dream of the infamous “Jacob’s Ladder.”
 In this Dream, Jacob saw a Ladder streaming from the Heavens where Angels had access to and from the Earthy Realm—to come & go as they please—and be among us mortal men.